Atriplex parryi

 Atriplex parryi is a species of saltbush known by the common name Parry's saltbush.
 It is native to the deserts and plateaus of eastern California and western Nevada.

 It is a plant of alkaline and saline soils in habitats such as salt flats, where it grows with other halophytes such as Nitrophila.

 Description

 This is a small, stiff, spiny shrub growing to a maximum height near 50 centimeters.
 Its scaly, sharp-pointed stems tangle to give the plant a generally rounded form.
 It is covered densely in small gray-green oval-shaped leaves up to 2 centimeters long.
 The shrub is dioecious, with individuals producing either male or female flowers.
 Both flower types are borne in long clusters interspersed with leaves.

-This species blooms from May to August.
+This species blooms from April to October.